School Security Assessment Tool (SSAT)

 You may have entered data from the current or subsequent pages that will be lost by moving to the previous page.

-The SSAT is designed to help inform your school’s safety and security planning process by taking stock of what security measures and associated supports are in place across your campus, and where you can make improvements to improve the safety and security of your school community.
+The SSAT is designed to help inform your school’s safety and security planning process by analyzing the security measures and associated supports in place across your campus, and where you can make improvements to the safety and security of your school community.
 The tool focuses on protection (keeping people and property safe from threats and emergencies) and mitigation (reducing the damage or harm from safety-related incidents) and will help you apply the three physical security strategies of detection, delay, and response.

-Throughout the next sections, the SSAT will ask you to think about the various components that make up your school’s physical security system: equipment and technology; site and building design features; school security personnel; policies and procedures related to school security; and training, exercises, and drills.
-It will ask you a series of questions about these features; please do your best to answer the questions as accurately as possible, so that the tool can provide you with a tailored set of results that reflect your school’s unique security needs.
+Throughout the next sections, the SSAT will ask you to think about the various components that make up your school’s physical security system: equipment and technology; site and building design features; school security personnel; policies and procedures related to school security; and training, exercises and drills.
+It will ask you a series of questions about these features; please do your best to answer these questions as accurately as possible so that the tool can provide you with a tailored set of results and recommendations that reflect your school’s unique security needs.

 CISA uses third-party websites and services to make information and resources like the SSAT available to you.
-CISA will not collect, process, or store any information from you to use the SSAT.
-Third-party websites and services will also not store or retain any information from you as part of the SSAT.
-All the information you enter into SSAT stays on your local computer, so the information you enter about your school stays with you.
-Third party software, modules, or add-ins used to provide the SSAT to you may or may not use persistent cookies or similar technology; however, no data collected in this manner is accessible, viewable, or retained by the federal government.
-Any PII collected by the third-party website will not be transmitted or stored by CISA.
-CISA websites, including the SSAT, may contain links to international agencies, private organizations, and commercial entities.
+CISA will not collect, process, or store any of your information to operate the SSAT.
+Third-party websites and services will not store or retain any information from you as part of the SSAT.
+All the information you enter into the SSAT stays on your local device, so any information you enter about your school stays with you.
+Third-party software, modules or add-ins used to provide the SSAT to you may or may not use persistent cookies or similar technology; however, no data collected in this manner is accessible, viewable, or retained by the federal government.
+Any personally identifiable information (PII) collected by a third-party website through the SSAT will not be transmitted or stored by CISA.
+CISA websites, including the SSAT, may contain links to international agencies, private organizations and commercial entities.
 These websites are not within our control and may not follow the same privacy, security, or accessibility policies.
 Once you link to another site, you are subject to the policies of that site.
 By using the SSAT, you hereby acknowledge these terms and consent to any necessary data collection and processing for use of the SSAT.

-After clicking the “Next” button below, you will proceed through four sections before arriving at the Results page:
+After clicking the “Next” button below, you will proceed through four sections before generating your results:

-- About School: The tool will ask questions about your school’s attributes such as grade levels served, location, campus layout, and the presence of school security personnel.
+- About the School: The tool will ask questions about your school’s attributes such as grade levels served, location, campus layout and the presence of school security personnel.

-- Choose a Scenario: The tool will ask you to choose from a limited number of safety-related incidents.
+- Choose a Scenario: The tool will ask you to choose from a limited number of safety-related incidents, as well as some follow-up questions to tailor the scenario to your school community.
 You can complete the tool for multiple incidents, although you will need to run the tool separately for each distinct incident.

 - Existing Safety & Security Measures: The tool will ask you to answer a series of questions about the security measures in place across your campus.
 The questions will only ask about measures in place at those physical security layers relevant to the safety-related incident that you selected in “Choose a Scenario.”
-Keep in mind that some scenarios will require that you answer questions about measures in place at all four physical security layers—the school perimeter, school grounds, building perimeter, and building interior layers.
-It will take you longer to complete the tool for these scenarios, relative to scenarios that affect only one or two physical security layers.
+Keep in mind that some scenarios will require that you answer questions about measures in place at all four physical security layers—the School Perimeter, School Grounds, Building Perimeter, and Building Interior.
+It will take you longer to complete the tool for these scenarios relative to scenarios that affect only one or two physical security layers.

-- Safety & Security Measure Detail: The tool will ask you a series of follow up questions about the security measures you indicated are in place at your school.
+- Safety & Security Measure Details: The tool will ask you a series of follow-up questions about the security measures you indicated are in place at your school.
 As noted above, this section may take longer to complete depending on the safety-related incident you have selected in “Choose a Scenario.”

-Once you have answered all of the questions in each section, the SSAT will display a set of eight results modules based on the information you entered.
-You also have an option of a results summary page that presents a list of options that your school could pursue to strengthen physical security which includes space for you to insert your own notes.
+Once you have answered all questions in each section, the SSAT will explain the reasoning for the results for your school based on the information you entered.
+You will also be presented with a page that lists improvement options that your school could pursue to strengthen physical security which includes space for you to insert your own notes.

-Please refer to the SSAT Quick Start Guide and SSAT User Guide, as well as the SSAT Technical Appendix, for additional information about this tool.
-A Glossary of Terms also provides definitions for security concepts and measures that appear in the SSAT.
+Please refer to the SSAT User Guide, as well as the SSAT Technical Appendix, for additional information about this tool.
+An SSAT Glossary also provides definitions for security concepts and measures that appear in the SSAT.

 More information about CISA is available here.
 CISA’s Privacy Policy can be viewed here.
 For questions about the SSAT, or for additional resources relating to school safety, contact CISA’s School Safety Task Force at SchoolSafety@mail.cisa.dhs.gov.